-- A. In the event that previously unidentified archeological sites or human remains are discovered during project construction, that portion of the project shall stop work immediately, and the project manager shall take appropriate steps to immediately secure the site and shall notify the Agency Official within 48 hours.
+- A. In the event that previously unidentified archeological sites or human remains are discovered during project construction, that portion of the project shall stop work immediately, and the project manager shall take appropriate steps to secure the site immediately and shall notify the Agency Official within 48 hours.
 The Agency Official shall immediately notify the SHPO/THPO, Tribes, and other relevant consulting parties including descendent communities. - B. If human remains are discovered, they shall be respectfully covered over and protected.
 The project manager shall notify the Agency Official, SHPO, THPO, and other consulting party signatories.
-In addition, the project manager shall immediately notify local and/or state law enforcement authorities including [medical examiner, coroner, state police, etc.] pursuant to local/state law, [local/ state law§ 27-502 and § 27-503]. - C. The Agency Official shall consult with the SHPO, THPO and Tribes or other descendent community representatives to determine if the discovered site appears eligible for the National Register.
-If it does appear eligible, the Agency Official shall submit a treatment plan for the avoidance, protection, recovery of information, or destruction without data recovery to the SHPO for review and comment.
-The treatment plan shall be consistent with the ACHP's handbook Treatment of Archaeological Properties and subsequent amendments and Consulting with the Idaho State Historic Preservation Office.
-If human remains are discovered, the treatment plan shall follow the guidance in Advisory Council on Historic Preservation Policy Statement Regarding Treatment of Burial Sites, Human Remains and Funerary Objects, including appropriate consultation with descendent communities.
-Avoidance and preservation in place is the preferred option for treating human remains.

-- D. The Agency Official shall notify relevant consulting parties of the unanticipated discovery and provide the proposed treatment plan for their comment.
+In addition, the project manager shall immediately notify local and/or state law enforcement authorities including medical examiner, coroner, state police, etc., pursuant to Title 27 Chapter 5 of the Idaho State Statute (Idaho Code § 27-501 through § 27-504). - C. The Agency Official shall consult with the SHPO, THPO and Tribes or other descendent community representatives to determine if the discovered site appears eligible for the National Register.
+If it appears eligible, the Agency Official shall submit a treatment plan for the avoidance, protection, information recovery, or destruction without data recovery to the SHPO for review and comment.
+The treatment plan shall be consistent with the ACHP's Section 106 Archaeology Guidance and in consultation with the Idaho State Historic Preservation Office.
+If human remains may be or are discovered, the identification and treatment plan shall be informed by the principles within the ACHP's 2023 Policy Statement on Burial Sites, Human Remains and Funerary Objects, including appropriate consultation with descendent communities.
+Avoidance and preservation in place is the preferred option for treating human remains. - D. The Agency Official shall notify relevant consulting parties of the unanticipated discovery and provide the proposed treatment plan for their comment.
 Construction work in the area of the discovery shall not continue until the plan has been accepted by SHPO/THPO and implemented.
-If objections to proposed treatment plans cannot be resolved the ACHP shall be consulted as per Stipulation XI. - All human burial sites in the state of Idaho are protected under [local/state law § 27-502 and § 27-503], and any undertaking that may affect a human burial site shall comply with provisions of [local/state law§ 27-502 and § 27-503], the terms of this Agreement notwithstanding.
+If objections to proposed treatment plans cannot be resolved the ACHP shall be consulted as per Stipulation XI.

+E. All human burial sites in the state of Idaho are protected under [local/state law § 27-502 and § 27-503], and any undertaking that may affect a human burial site shall comply with provisions of [local/state law§ 27-502 and § 27-503], the terms of this PA notwithstanding.